amitassaraf/boundless-engine/README.md

 This time it includes world generation using custom and super fast noise algorithms, a world made up of custom octree implementation and more tricks to allow a 16 km squared environment (!), LOD algorithms to allows for the large environment, OpenCL implementations to speed up octrees generation and cull them on the GPU, with over 120 steady FPS.

+The magic happens in the face_cull algorithm and octree calculation to achieve the high FPS, see the `src/boundless-engine/cl` folder to understand more.

 ## Screenshots